 To borrow a phrase from Chrissie Hynde, don’t get me wrong—I think Pretenders is a pretty good début album.
 Chrissie clearly demonstrates the “It Factor” and a few of the songs are seriously fucking hot.
 Groundbreaking?
 Hardly.
-The songs are a combination of classic kick ass rock and early 60’s girl group patterns.
+The songs are a combination of classic rock and early 60’s girl group with a touch of punk.
 Innovative?
 Not in the least.
 It might make my Top 10 Debut Albums List if I decided to bother with one, but it wouldn’t make my Top 100, 200 or 300 album list.
 Compared to début albums like Are You Experienced, In the Court of the Crimson King, The Doors, Definitely Maybe and Fresh Cream, Pretenders doesn’t even come close.
 It’s an album that shows promise and potential.
-Chrissie Hynde would fulfill that promise and potential; two of the other three would be dead in a couple of years.

 I’ve heard a couple of theories as to why this record has been consistently overrated since its release.
 NME blamed Melody Maker for advance-hyping the band in a lame attempt to become relevant again.
-That sounds partially credible, since The Sex Pistols had taken advantage of the moguls’ obsession with discovering the next new thing and their ability to turn that new thing into a sure thing with intense advance publicity campaigns.
-The more plausible theory had do with timing.
-The music on the airwaves at the dawn of the 80’s was so overwhelmingly lifeless that people must have been desperate for something with a little kick.
-When you’ve elevated Blondie, The Police and The Cars to semi-legendary status, you are the definition of desperate.
+That sounds partially credible since The Sex Pistols had taken advantage of the moguls’ obsession with discovering the next new thing and their ability to turn that new thing into a sure thing with intense advance publicity campaigns.
+The more plausible theory had to do with timing.
+The music on the airwaves at the dawn of the 80s was so overwhelmingly lifeless that people must have been desperate for something with a little kick.
+When you’ve elevated Blondie, The Police and The Cars to semi-legendary status, you are in desperate straits indeed.

 Chrissie takes charge from the get-go with one of my favorite all-time female vocals in “Precious,” one of three songs on this album that are always on my fuck playlists.
 Alternating between hands-on-hips cockiness, cooing flirtatiousness, warm growls and tongue-in-the-ear whispering, the vocal performance on “Precious” is an instructional manual on how to seduce and keep the electric wires of sexual tension flowing with juice.
-And that description just covers the verses—the vocal on the middle eight adds the feel and variation of sexual play dynamics as she modulates her tones on the three double syllables of do-it-do-it-do-it.
+And that description just covers the verses—the vocal in the middle eight adds the feel and variation of sexual play dynamics as she modulates her tones on the three double syllables of do-it-do-it-do-it.
 When she gets to the “fuck off” line, that’s just icing on the cake or the post-fuck cigarette.
-“Precious” also demonstrates the fundamental weakness of Pretenders: Chrissie’s way more talented than the backing band.
-For the most part, they’re at their best when they manage not to interfere with her performance.

 “Tattooed Love Boys” is another miss for me, as the band keeps fumbling the beat, a major distraction to say the least.
 The lyrics are suggestive to the extreme, so you have no clear idea what the fuck is happening in the song.
 “Space Invader” is a waste of studio time, as it’s a filler instrumental by a barely average band.

 While hardly a lyrical masterpiece, the band finally gets it together and kicks some serious ass in “The Wait.”
 Pete Farndon contributes with a few hot bass runs, Martin Chambers does a fine job with the sticks and Jimmy Honeyman-Scott plays one of his more lively lead solos.
-Really, though, this song is about Chrissie Hynde in semi-scat mode and the excitement she generates playing with syllables and phrasing.
+Chrissie works in semi-scat mode for the most part and the excitement she generates playing with syllables and phrasing.
 It’s a knockout performance.

 “Kid” comes next, and though it’s a Pretenders fan favorite, I see it as a faded rehash of 60’s girl group music.
-I could go on a rant on how often the bands of this era simply recycled songs from earlier eras, but I’ll limit my bitching my simply pointing out that “Kid” recycles the “Angel Baby” pattern just like The Police did with the boring “Every Breath You Take” a few years later.
-Chrissie’s vibrant display of emotional intelligence is diminished as a result.
+I could go on a rant on how often the bands of this era simply recycled songs from earlier eras, but I’ll limit my bitching by simply pointing out that “Kid” recycles the “Angel Baby” pattern just like The Police did with the boring “Every Breath You Take” a few years later.
 “Private Life” is Chrissie’s venture into reggae, but even she admitted that Grace Jones’ version is better.
 The background vocals are hideous, the effects on Chrissie’s voice distracting and the song goes on far too long.
 I appreciate the sonic variation but little else.

 It’s an entirely different story with “Brass in Pocket.”
-This is one of my favorite posing songs to open a scene, because when I step into the bedroom in my leather harness with my C’s exposed, silver nipple clamps, studded leather gauntlets, riding crop in my hand and my black thigh high boots with the few inches of skin between boot top and crotch glistening with wetness, the line “I’ve got to have some of your attention, give it to me!” is the perfect accompaniment!
-It may be a superfluous instruction to the viewer, who’s already either hard or dripping wet, but the line and the way Chrissie sings it fills me with a heightened sense of confidence and power.
-Her vocal is as perfect as perfect gets, using a few softly delivered lines to lower the heat a bit so you don’t explode when she turns the flame up high.
+This is one of my favorite posing songs to open a scene because when I step into the bedroom in leather lingerie the line “I’ve got to have some of your attention, give it to me!” is the perfect accompaniment that gives me a sense of confidence and power.
+Chrissie’s vocal is as perfect as perfect gets, using a few softly delivered lines to lower the heat a bit so you don’t explode when she turns the flame up high.
 This is a song about a woman reaching for confidence, and in that sense, it’s one of the most beautiful songs I’ve ever heard.

 “Lovers of Today” serves as the slow dance number on Pretenders, and hints at one theme that Chrissie would explore with more impact in the future: the tension between fear of rejection and the intense desire for closeness.
-The fade out line, “No, I’ll never feel like a man in a man’s world,” is the simple truth that every woman I know has come to realize at one time or another: the macho male insistence that feelings represent weakness still dominates thinking in modern society.
-The only thing I regret is that it’s a fade out line, for this is a much more perceptive and helpful observation than the “we can be guys, too” message that has pretty much rendered feminism as useless as a turd.
+The fade-out line, “No, I’ll never feel like a man in a man’s world,” is the simple truth that every woman I know has come to realize at one time or another: the macho male insistence that feelings represent weakness still dominates thinking in modern society.
+The only thing I regret is that it’s a fade-out line, for this is a much more perceptive and helpful observation than the “we can be guys, too” message that compromised Second Wave feminism.
 Equally useless is the Sponge Bob Toyota introduction to “Mystery Achievement,” a throwaway song that makes a poor choice for an album closer (though I do like the chorus).